Senate Presidency: Akpabio takes campaign to NNPP, LP – The Sun Nigeria

 From Fred Itua, Abuja

-Senators Godswill Akpabio and Barau Jibrin on Wednesday, visited the national secretariats of two political parties in Abuja, the New Nigerian Peoples Party (NNPP) and and the Labour Party (LP).
+Senators Godswill Akpabio and Barau Jibrin, yesterday, visited the national secretariats of the New Nigerian Peoples Party (NNPP) and and the Labour Party (LP) in Abuja.

 “In the House, we are blind to party affiliations and that’s why we are moving to meet our leaders.
 I thank you for receiving us.
-I want to thank your national leader, Kwankwaso for the meeting he is having with our president elect, Bola Tinubu and I hope the meeting will be fruitful, for the progress of the nation.”
+I want to thank your national leader, Kwankwaso for the meeting he is having with our president elect, Bola Tinubu and I hope the meeting will be fruitful, for the progress of the nation,” he said.

-Senator representing Borno South and Director – General of the Akpabio Campaign Organisation, Mohammed Ali Ndume, said his Group has secured signatures of 69 members backing the aspiration of Senators Akpabio- Jubrin ticket.
+Senator representing Borno South and Director – General of the Akpabio Campaign Organisation, Mohammed Ali Ndume, said his group has secured signatures of 69 members backing the aspiration of Senators Akpabio-Jibrin ticket.

-He said: “We want you to support this stability group we have 69;who have signed.
-It isn’t about Akpabio or Jibrin.
-What the country needs now is stability and that’s why we called the group Stability Group.”

-In his response, acting National Chairman of the NNPP, described the Akpabio- Jubrin as a formidable ticket and assured the duo of the support of the lawmakers on the platform of his party.
+In his response, Acting National Chairman of the NNPP, described the Akpabio-Jibrin as a formidable ticket and assured the duo of the support of the lawmakers on the platform of his party.

-“I know you are a formidable team.
-As governor of Akwa- Ibom State, we know how you performed.
-We know you are competent.
-So, we are supporting you based on your record.
-We will support your ambition to be the President of the 10th National Assembly.
-But I urge your team not to fail Nigerians, especially the youth in the area of employment,” he said.

 Addressing members of the Stability Group at his party national secretariat, national chairman of LP, Julius Abure, commended the Stability Group for extending hands of fellowship to oppostion parties leadership.